 Now that your Wisdom is increased to 20, you can choose two more spells from the Druid spell list:

-• Freedom of Movement – A situational spell, this can be used to immediately cure any stun and grant immunity to the slowing effects of difficult terrain.
+• freedom of movement icon bg3 Freedom of Movement – A situational spell, this can be used to immediately cure any stun and grant immunity to the slowing effects of difficult terrain.
 It also prevents the target from being magically paralysed or restrained.

-• Wall of Fire – Create a large wall of flames.
-Anyone who enters, or starts their turn in the fire takes 5d8 Fire damage.
+• bg3 wall of fire icon Wall of Fire – Create a large wall of flames.
+Anyone who enters, or starts their turn in the fire, takes 5d8 bg3 fire icon Fire Damage.
 Requires Concentration to maintain the wall.

 Level 9